Modern concrete fire pit on granite tile patio at twilight

 One Anchor

-Every great patio has a single focal point — fire, water, a large mirror, a statement plant.
-Pick one and design around it.
+All great patios have a focal point like fire, water, large mirrors, showy plants, etc. Choose one and design the area around it.
 Two competing anchors cancel each other out.

 02